espadrine/succinct-cybernetics/misc/network.md

 - 0100::/64 to discard traffic.

-Some IP addresses can be mapped to a name (eg, `en.wikipedia.org` → 91.198.174.192) by using the **Domain Name System** (DNS), which synchronizes and resolves domain names.
+Some IP addresses can be mapped to a name (eg, `en.wikipedia.org` → 91.198.174.192) by using the **Domain Name System** (DNS), a naming system for Internet entities.
 Companies that can allocate a new domain name are called **registrars**.
 They publish their information as zone files, and allow authenticated editing of those files by the domain name owners as part of a business arrangement.